-- 1. Go to Trunk > VoIP > SIP. - 2.
-Select the trunk that you want to test and click Test. - Select Test Call-Dry Run if you want to run a system SIP trunk test without making a real phone call, or Test Call if you want to test the SIP trunk by making a real phone call.
-The System Configuration Test page appears. - 4.
-Configure the following:
+- 1. Go to Trunk > VoIP > SIP.

+- 2. Select the trunk that you want to test and click Test.

+- Select Test Call-Dry Run or Test Call.

+The System Configuration Test page appears.

+- 4. Configure the following:

 GUI field Description Test Call - Dry Run Run a system SIP trunk test without making a real phone call.
 Destination number Enter a destination number to call.
 From number Enter the number from which you want to call the destination number.
-The FortiVoice unit will connect this number with the destination number for the test.
-Test Click to start the dry run test and check the Test result .
+The FortiVoice system will connect this number with the destination number for the test.
+Test Click to start the dry run test and check the Test result.
 Reset Click to remove the test result in order to start a new test.
 Test Call Test the SIP trunk by making a real phone call.
 Destination number Enter a destination number to call.

-GUI field Description After call is established Select the FortiVoice action once it calls the destination number: Play welcome message: The FortiVoice unit will play a message to the destination number.
+After call is established Select the FortiVoice action once it calls the destination number: Play welcome message: The FortiVoice system will play a message to the destination number.
 Connect test call to number: In the Number field, enter the number from which you want to call the destination number.
-The FortiVoice unit will connect this number with the destination number to test the trunk.
+The FortiVoice system will connect this number with the destination number to test the trunk.
 Test Click to start the test and check the Test result.
 Reset Click to remove the test result in order to start a new test.